 Practicum.
 Coursework is completed in a combination of on-campus, online, and hybrid

 formats.
-Review the degree requirements for more information about required coursework, access to technology for online learning,
+Review the degree requirements in the Graduate Catalog and program expectations for more information about required coursework, access to technology for online learning,

 and the course sequence.